Birchcreek Wealth Management LLC Sells 167 Shares of Amgen Inc. (NASDAQ:AMGN)

 Analyst Upgrades and Downgrades

-A number of equities research analysts have weighed in on the company.
-Erste Group Bank downgraded Amgen from a “strong-buy” rating to a “hold” rating in a research report on Thursday, May 8th.
-UBS Group increased their price objective on Amgen from $315.00 to $326.00 and gave the company a “neutral” rating in a research report on Monday.
-William Blair restated an “outperform” rating on shares of Amgen in a research report on Tuesday, June 24th.
-Guggenheim initiated coverage on shares of Amgen in a research report on Tuesday, May 20th.
-They set a “neutral” rating and a $288.00 price target on the stock.
-Finally, Piper Sandler restated an “overweight” rating and issued a $328.00 price objective on shares of Amgen in a report on Friday, June 27th.
-Two investment analysts have rated the stock with a sell rating, twelve have assigned a hold rating, eight have assigned a buy rating and two have given a strong buy rating to the stock.
-Based on data from MarketBeat, the stock has an average rating of “Hold” and a consensus price target of $307.27.
+Several brokerages have weighed in on AMGN.
+Bank of America lifted their price objective on Amgen from $252.00 to $261.00 and gave the company an “underperform” rating in a report on Wednesday.
+Morgan Stanley reaffirmed an “equal weight” rating on shares of Amgen in a research report on Friday, May 2nd.
+Piper Sandler reiterated an “overweight” rating and set a $328.00 price objective on shares of Amgen in a research note on Friday, June 27th.
+Guggenheim started coverage on shares of Amgen in a research report on Tuesday, May 20th.
+They issued a “neutral” rating and a $288.00 target price for the company.
+Finally, Cantor Fitzgerald reiterated a “neutral” rating and set a $305.00 price target on shares of Amgen in a research report on Tuesday, June 24th.
+Two research analysts have rated the stock with a sell rating, twelve have issued a hold rating, eight have issued a buy rating and two have given a strong buy rating to the company’s stock.
+According to data from MarketBeat, Amgen currently has an average rating of “Hold” and a consensus target price of $307.27.

 Amgen Inc discovers, develops, manufactures, and delivers human therapeutics worldwide.
 The company's principal products include Enbrel to treat plaque psoriasis, rheumatoid arthritis, and psoriatic arthritis; Otezla for the treatment of adult patients with plaque psoriasis, psoriatic arthritis, and oral ulcers associated with Behçet's disease; Prolia to treat postmenopausal women with osteoporosis; XGEVA for skeletal-related events prevention; Repatha, which reduces the risks of myocardial infarction, stroke, and coronary revascularization; Nplate for the treatment of patients with immune thrombocytopenia; KYPROLIS to treat patients with relapsed or refractory multiple myeloma; Aranesp to treat a lower-than-normal number of red blood cells and anemia; EVENITY for the treatment of osteoporosis in postmenopausal for men and women; Vectibix to treat patients with wild-type RAS metastatic colorectal cancer; BLINCYTO for the treatment of patients with acute lymphoblastic leukemia; TEPEZZA to treat thyroid eye disease; and KRYSTEXXA for the treatment of chronic refractory gout.